SModelS/smodels/docs/manual/source/Installation.rst

    for user-specific installations.

-   Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3.10/site-packages/).
+   This installation method will install SModelS into the default system or user directory (e.g. ~/.local/lib/python3.10/site-packages/).
    Depending on your platform, the environment variables $PATH, $PYTHONPATH, $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH) might have to be set appropriately.
    Be aware that the example files and the |parameters| discussed in the manual will also be located in your default system or user directory.
-Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below). pip will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino) at install time.
-However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly, at runtime.
+Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below).

+   Moreover, pip will *not* attempt at downloading and compiling the external tools (Pythia6|8, NLL-fast, Resummino) at install time.
+Instead, this will be done on the fly, at runtime, upon call of the :ref:`cross section computer(s) <xsecCalc>`.
+   The external tools will also be located in the above smodels installation directory (<installdir>/lib/...).

-   This installation method is best suited for experienced python users.
+   Generally, this installation method is best suited for experienced python users.

 There is also a diagnostic tool available: ::